A doughnut mug

-Topologists famously think that a doughnut is the same as a coffee cup because one can be deformed into the other without tearing or cutting.
+In the field of topology two shapes are considered the same if one can be deformed into the other without tearing or cutting.
+An example are a coffee cup and a donut, as you can see on the right.
 In other words, topology doesn't care about exact measurements of quantities like lengths, angles and areas.
 Instead, it looks only at the overall shape of an object, considering two objects to be the same as long as you can morph one into the other without breaking it.
 But how do you work with such a slippery concept?

 Now on the sphere every loop can be transformed into every other loop.
 In particular, every loop can be contracted into the trivial loop, which goes nowhere and is just your base point A. The fundamental group in this case is also trivial, in other words it contains just one loop.
 This is true not only for the perfectly round sphere, but also for a deflated football, and for any other 2D surface that's topologically the same as the sphere.